-ULI MEMBER–ONLY CONTENT: In an Oxford-style debate, two property experts locked horns virtually during the 2021 ULI Virtual Europe Conference on one of the most talked-about subjects of the past year—the future of the white-collar workplace.
+ULI MEMBER–ONLY CONTENT: In an Oxford-style debate, two property experts locked horns virtually during the 2021 ULI Virtual Europe Conference in February on one of the most talked-about subjects of the past year—the future of the white-collar workplace.
 Once the pandemic has passed, will most office workers return to business as usual, working five days a week in proximity to colleagues?
 Or has the world changed forever, with most people working from home for at least a couple of days a week?

 Duncan Swinhoe, regional managing principal at Gensler and session moderator, set the scene.
 “There are now swathes of office buildings across Europe that are empty,” he said.
 “Whilst businesses are successfully adapting and working remotely from home, has this pandemic spelled high noon for our office buildings?
 I’d like to introduce the motion: this house believes office buildings have a strong future.”

 The motion was put to the audience before the debate, and about 85 percent agreed.
 That gave the first speaker, Nathalie Charles, deputy chief executive officer and global head of investment management at BNP Paribas REIM in Paris, what Swinhoe called perhaps a head start.

 Charles acknowledged as much before launching into her reasoning.
 “I think it’s about people,” she said.
 “We are all trying to have interactions with other people.
 We like that on a personal basis, but we also like that on a professional basis because it helps us to develop ideas, to be innovative, and definitely the office is a strong part of that.
 Despite the fact that I’m so happy to be with you from Paris, I’m so frustrated not to be with you in London in the same place.”